Low-Lying Placenta - Topic Overview

 placenta is normally attached to the upper wall of the

 uterus.
-A placenta that develops low in the uterus
+A placenta that forms low in the uterus

 without overlapping the